 Asynchronous learning used to be a term that was rarely mentioned by anyone other than professionals in the fields of education, corporate learning and development, and instructional design.
-However, widespread changes to teaching and learning in the last year have ushered asynchronous learning into the spotlight.
+However, widespread changes to teaching and learning over the last few years have ushered asynchronous learning into the spotlight.

-Now, almost a full year into remote teaching and learning, educators are decreasing their reliance on fully synchronous video instruction and are instead moving towards blending synchronous and asynchronous learning to improve the online learning experience.
+In a post-pandemic world where remote learning is a key part of the new learning model, educators are decreasing their reliance on fully synchronous video instruction and are instead moving towards blending synchronous and asynchronous learning to improve the online learning experience.

 What is asynchronous learning?

 - Reading and writing assignments